 What else should you know before visiting Zanzibar island?

-More about local attractions in Part II, meanwhile I will leave here a few pictures for a small taste of Paradise.
+More about what to see in Zanzibar in my one week Zanzibar itinerary, meanwhile I will leave here a few pictures for a small taste of Paradise.